chrisjonez/pipework/README.md

 chrisnode_no_vlan_2 can't ping 1.2.3.3
 ```

-I've tested this on two environments and the same behaviour seems to persist.
+I've tested this out on two environments and the same behaviour seems to persist.

 FWIW if the bridge is created using `docker create network -o com.docker.network.bridge.name="bridge-name"...` before subsequently running `pipework` with the same bridge name then all is fine.